coderarjob/meghaos-x86/README.md

 1. gcc and binutils 8.3 or higher.
 2. gcc-multilib if host computer processor is anything other than x86.

+After the perquisites are met, just run `./build.sh`.
+This will build the floppy image, as well as the unittests.

 ## Running on host computer.

-Can be run natively on any x86, x86\_64 computer.
-Flash a pendrive with the floppy image and boot from it.
+To run the OS natively on a x86 or a86_64 machine, flash a pendrive with the floppy image and boot from it.

 You can also run it on an emulator like Qemu or VirtualBox.
 If you have Qemu, just run `./run.sh`.